 On the other hand, Justice Murphy, whilst respectful of the legislature and the Executive Government (in both of which he had served) was much more flexible in the development of judge-made law.
-What earlier judges had made, later judges could unmake if changing conditions warranted that step.
+What earlier Judges had made, later Judges could unmake, if changing conditions warranted that step.

-Before the recent series of decisions in the High Court, my own Court in Australia had to consider the rôle of a court in applying a rule or principle of the common law said to be obsolete because the social conditions upon which it depended had changed so fundamentally that it no longer seemed apt to maintain it.
-The issue came up for decision in Halabi v Westpac Banking Corporation.
-The question was whether the common law felony-tort rule (whereby a civil action based on a felony is automatically stayed until conviction, acquittal or the establishment of a reasonable excuse for not instituting criminal proceedings) had been superseded in New South Wales by the development of the inherent jurisdiction enjoyed by the Supreme Court to stay all civil proceedings to prevent an abuse of process and to achieve justice between the parties.
+Before the recent series of decisions in the High Court, my own Court in Australia had to consider the role of a Court in applying a rule or principle of the common law said to be obsolete because the social conditions upon which it depended had changed so fundamentally that it no longer seemed apt to maintain it.
+The issue came up for decision in Halabi v Westpac Banking Corporation.22 The question was whether the common law felony-tort rule (whereby a civil action based on a felony is automatically stayed until conviction, acquittal or the establishment of a reasonable excuse for not instituting criminal proceedings) had been superseded in New South Wales by the development of the inherent jurisdiction enjoyed by the Supreme Court to stay all civil proceedings to prevent an abuse of process and to achieve justice between the parties.
 The Court divided in interesting ways.
-Justices Samuels and McHugh both held that the Court had no power to refuse to apply a rule or principle of the common law which was so settled in its formulation and application as to have the same quality of legislation simply because the judges considered the rule in question to be obsolete or the conditions which had given rise to it to have significantly changed.
-Justice McHugh, however, considered that such rules might be further "developed" or incorporated into wider general principles:
+Justices Samuels and McHugh both held that the Court had no power to refuse to apply a rule or principle of the common law which was so settled in its formulation and application as to have the same quality as legislation simply because the Judges considered the rule in question to be obsolete or the conditions which had given rise to it to have significantly changed.23 Justice McHugh, however, considered that such rules might be further "developed" or incorporated into wider general principles:

-"[C] are needs to be taken to ensure that the general proposition is really the result of the application of inductive logic to a number of particular rules or situations and not a device for abandoning a settled rule in favour of one which the judge finds more attractive."
+"Care needs to be taken to ensure that the general proposition is really the result of the application of inductive logic to a number of particular rules or situations and not a device for abandoning